ttwag/EEC130AB-Electromagnetics/lecture/Electrostatics.md

 **Application**

-* Suppose we have a hollow conductor with an empty cavity and we applied some fields outside of the conductor, what's the E field inside the cavity?
+* **Faraday Cage**: Suppose we have a hollow conductor with an empty cavity and we applied some fields outside of the conductor, what's the E field inside the cavity?
 * If we do a line integral inside the conductor that partially overlaps the cavity, the integral must be 0.
 Since the E field in the conductor is 0, the E field in the cavity must be 0 for our result to sum to 0.

 $$\oint_{cavity + conductor} \vec{E} \cdot d\vec{l} = \oint_{cavity} \vec{E}_{cavity} \cdot d\vec{l} + \oint_{conductor} \vec{E}_{conductor} \cdot d\vec{l} = 0$$